whaakman/azure-docs.nl-nl/articles/guidance/guidance-naming-conventions.md

 -->

 ## Organizing Resources with Tags
 The Azure Resource Manager supports tagging entities with arbitrary text strings to identify context and streamline automation.
 For example, the tag `"sqlVersion: "sql2014ee"` could identify VMs in a deployment running SQL Server 2014 Enterprise Edition for running an automated script against them.
 Tags should be used to augment and enhance context along side of the naming conventions chosen.

+> [!TIP]
-> [AZURE.TIP] One other advantage of tags is that tags span resource groups, allowing you to link and correlate entities across
+> One other advantage of tags is that tags span resource groups, allowing you to link and correlate entities across
 > disparate deployments.
+>
+>

 Each resource or resource group can have a maximum of **15** tags.
 The tag name is limited to 512 characters, and the tag value is limited to 256 characters.